wbsg-uni-mannheim/PyDI/docs/wiki/EntityMatching.md

 ### Maximum Weighted Bipartite Matching

-Formulates matching as a graph optimization problem and finds the globally optimal one-to-one matching that maximizes total similarity score of remaining matches.
-Constructs a bipartite graph where entities are nodes and correspondences are weighted edges, then solves for maximum weight matching.
+Formulates matching as a graph optimization problem and finds the globally optimal one-to-one matching that maximizes total similarity score of remaining correspondences.
+Constructs a bipartite graph where records are nodes and correspondences are weighted edges, then solves for maximum weight matching.
+Edge weights are the similarity scores as given by the input correspondences.

 Is computationally more expensive compared to Greedy matching.
 Uses the Hungarian algorithm.